 As stated herein, the designation "Rev" following an article number indicates a revision, in part, of the IHSA rule.
 If the revision applies only to certain leagues, those leagues to which it applies are indicated.
 Rookie, Junior, Minor, Major, Senior, and Liberty refer to the spring/summer season divisions.
 7U, 9U, 11U and 13U refer to the fall season divisions.
 All other rules set forth herein are intended to supplant the indicated IHSA rule.

-Head coaches are responsible for knowing IHSA and WPPA rules and for having a copy of each rule book in their possession during a game.
+Head coaches are responsible for knowing IHSA and WPPA rules.

 IHSA RULE 1 PLAYERS, FIELD AND EQUIPMENT